Key precept: Freedom is won through natality – the birth of a helpless infant.

 Paradoxically, or actually logically, natality – new life – is only made possible by death.
 Mortality is the very essence of change.
 The fact that we deteriorate and die gives us the capacity to also grow and develop, which then gives us the opportunity to make a new beginning and a new life.
 We see this daily in the physical dimension through constant death and regeneration of cells which gives us the option of replacing our unhealthy bodies with healthy.

 We see this in the soul dimension through mood changes, especially depression and anxiety, for which change is sought through psychiatric medications and other drugs, psychological talk therapies, personal relationships, and entertainment.

-Change also happens in the spirit dimension, where it seems, as with the physical and emotional, there is no stasis.
+Change also happens in the spirit dimension, where it seems, as with the physical, mental and emotional, there is no stasis.
 The decisions we make lead us inexorably down a path of a worsening or improving condition.
 Tragically, it is more common to see people, even proclaimed Christians, becoming more and more firmly entrenched in the devil’s deceptions, and worse, the lies we tell ourselves.

 “broad is the way, that leadeth to destruction, and many there be which go in thereat: because strait [i.e. preventing actions like a strait jacket on a reckless individual in a psych ward] is the gate, and narrow is the way, which leadeth unto life” (Matt 7:13-14)

 Alternately, we can become more and more receptive to God’s truth, beginning with our sorry selves admitting just how self-centered and hypocritical we are, with the ultimate change becoming freed from the destructive forces of sin.

 “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 (I Joh 1:8-9)